Specifix5/Specifix5/README.md

 💫 primarily uses nodejs for a lot of stuff (full-stack is real)
     ^ well, mostly APIs like discordjs or REST
 👾 currently working on to expand my python skills and acquire world domination
-    ^ so i can get off the nodejs dependency (hehe... get it...)
+    ^ so i can get off my nodejs dependency (hehe... get it...)

 ## read more on [my website](https://specifix.dev/)
 you should check it out i spent quite a while designing it from pure HTML and JS (jquery doesnt count)